-6.30 There was no law prohibiting trafficking, although traffickers could be prosecuted under laws prohibiting slavery, kidnapping, illegal entry and alien smuggling.
-[2] Trafficking in persons for the purpose of illegal immigration was not prohibited specifically by law but is covered by immigration regulations.
+6.34 Trafficking in persons for the purpose of illegal immigration was not prohibited specifically by law but is covered by immigration regulations.
 Victims were encouraged to provide information about their traffickers for criminal prosecution; however' there was no witness protection legislation to protect victims.
 Victims could be subject to violence, including rape, assault and intimidation.
 [2]

-6.31 The country is a transit country and a destination country for trafficking persons.
+6.35 The country is a transit country and a destination country for trafficking persons.
 Traffickers recruit women form other countries, especially Moldova, Romania, Bulgaria and Ukraine, [2] to work as prostitutes in several Macedonian towns.
 Women are also trafficked through the country on their way to Albania and Kosovo, and then on to Italy and other European countries.
 [2]

-6.32 The Government routinely co-operated with neighbouring governments in trafficking cases.
+6.36 The Government routinely co-operated with neighbouring governments in trafficking cases.
 Despite budgetary limitations, the Government has devoted significant resources to anti-trafficking programs, including an inter-ministerial working group devoted to legal reform, the creation of a special police unit dedicated to anti-trafficking efforts and the establishment of a shelter for victims.
 [2] The Interior Ministry's Department on Organised Crime has the lead on anti-trafficking efforts and devotes two persons to the issue full time.
-[2]

-6.33 Traditionally victims of trafficking were detained, fined and deported, and police insensitivity was a problem; however, sensitivity training for police was slowly changing attitudes.
+6.37 Traditionally victims of trafficking were detained, fined and deported, and police insensitivity was a problem; however, sensitivity training for police was slowly changing attitudes.
 [2] The Government does not provide funding to NGO's to support victims services.
 Most services are provided by the International Organisation for Migration (IOM) through foreign donors.
 [2] The Government cooperates with IOM to provide shelter and limited medical and psychological assistance to trafficked women on an ad hoc basis.
 [2]